 Mini Tactica: Land Raiders by Inkaras

-[Note: This tactica is now old, circa 3rd Edition, and needs an update.
-Many facts will not be correct for current 5th Edition and 4th Edition Codex Dark Angels.
-However the general gist is pitched right.]
+Note: This tactica is now old and needs an update.
+Many facts will not be correct for current 6th Edition game.
+However the general gist is pitched right.

 Forge World has two other variants that I won't be covering.
 Simply because I've used neither and I don't know their rules as well.
-But I will be writing about your standard issue LR (Land Raider) and of course the Crusader varient, which is simply a 0-1 for codex marines.
+But I will be writing about your standard issue Land Raider and of course the excellent Crusader varient, which is simply a 0-1 for codex marines.

-The first thing you might notice is this is without a doubt the toughest tank in the game (aside from the Necrons Monolth), and the second thing you should notice is it's also the most expensive, (not including the Forge World or the Crusader).
+The first thing you might notice is this is without a doubt the toughest tank in the game (aside from the Necrons' Monolith), and the second thing you should notice is it's also the most expensive, (not including the Forge World or the Crusader).

 This is pretty simple really.
 When the crew are unable to act, it allows you to drive forward (straight).
 When thinking about this, it's incredably useful.
 And it lowers your risk of having to worry about getting stunned and the like as the tank can still function.